 - That the DSL/DDSL are fully equipped to undertake the Safeguarding role and that they have access to the appropriate training and that this is updated with certified training every two years. - That a DSL is on the premises and available during school hours, where this is not available there is cover in place.
-Therefore, ensuring there is cover at all times. - That their school has a nominated link SMC member for CIC (Children in Care) and SEND alongside other nominated leads in the School on these issues; - Their school has an appointed teacher who is responsible for Children in Care who understands his/her Safeguarding responsibilities and is fully aware of the Local Safeguarding procedures and attends regular training and briefings in relation to children in care. - Safeguarding is an agenda item at every SMC meeting and every Board of Directors meeting - That there are procedures in place in handling allegations against Staff, Supply Staff, Volunteers and SMC and any concerns staff and volunteers have (including concerns about the school) are brought to the attention of the Local Authority Designated Lead (LADO) in every case. - The Board of Directors has appointed a whistleblowing director. - That all Staff, (including volunteers and frequent visitors) who will be working in the school are given a mandatory safeguarding induction which includes knowledge regarding abuse, neglect, staff code of conduct specific safeguarding issues and familiarisation with Child Protection responsibilities.
+Therefore, ensuring there is cover at all times. - That we have a nominated link Governor for CIC (Children in Care) and SEND alongside other nominated leads in the School on these issues; - We have an appointed teacher who is responsible for Children in Care who understands his/her Safeguarding responsibilities and is fully aware of the Local Safeguarding procedures and attends regular training and briefings in relation to children in care. - Safeguarding is an agenda item at every full governing body meeting - That there are procedures in place in handling allegations against Staff, Supply Staff, Volunteers and Governors and any concerns staff and volunteers have (including concerns about the school) are brought to the attention of the Local Authority Designated Lead (LADO) in every case. - The governing body have appointed a whistleblowing governor. - That all Staff, (including volunteers and frequent visitors) who will be working in the school are given a mandatory safeguarding induction which includes knowledge regarding abuse, neglect, staff code of conduct specific safeguarding issues and familiarisation with Child Protection responsibilities.
 The induction will also include procedures to be followed if anyone has any concerns about a Child's Safety or welfare, and knowledge about the School's policies and procedures. - That all Staff have regular reviews of their own practice to ensure ongoing personal/professional development. - That all Staff receives the appropriate training which is regularly updated.
-Safeguarding briefings and updates are given to all staff including SMCs a minimum of yearly. - To ensure that children are taught about Safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum including RSE. - That the schools have in place an Online Safety Policy equipped to deal with a widening range of issues associated with technology. - That SMCs have an overview of children who are at risk of being excluded and EHE (no identifying details). - That the schools are making the link between mental health and safeguarding - That the schools understand the need to identify trends and patterns regarding Children Missing from Education (CME) and to respond to / refer where required. - That the schools notify Children's Social Care if there is an unexplained absence of a pupil who is the subject of a Child Protection Plan. - That the schools notify Children's Social Care if it is thought or known that a child or young person may be privately Fostered. - Making sure that the Child Protection/Safeguarding Policy is available to parents and carers as appropriate including displaying on the school's website.
+Safeguarding briefings and updates are given to all staff including governors a minimum of yearly. - To ensure that children are taught about Safeguarding, including on line, through teaching and learning opportunities, as part of providing a broad and balanced curriculum including RSE. - We have in place an Online Safety Policy equipped to deal with a widening range of issues associated with technology. - That as a Governing Body, we have an overview of children who are at risk of being excluded and EHE (no identifying details). - That as a school we are making the link between mental health and safeguarding - That we understand the need to identify trends and patterns regarding Children Missing from Education (CME) and to respond to / refer where required. - That we notify Children's Social Care if there is an unexplained absence of a pupil who is the subject of a Child Protection Plan. - That we notify Children's Social Care if it is thought or known that a child or young person may be privately Fostered.

-• That all relevant safeguarding policies are reviewed on a regular basis (safeguarding policy should be annually) and that all legislative changes as well as changes to mandatory national guidance and local processes are reflected within the relevant policies and procedures within school.
+- Making sure that the Child Protection/Safeguarding Policy is available to parents and carers as appropriate including displaying on the school's website. - That all relevant safeguarding policies are reviewed on a regular basis (safeguarding policy should be annually) and that all legislative changes as well as changes to mandatory national guidance and local processes are reflected within the relevant policies and procedures within school.
 This includes the introduction of the new mandatory Relationship, Sex and Health Education curriculum.